jia-hern/JavaLibrarySer/README.md

 # README

 #### App Objectives
-Implement a simple library managnment system in Java which has the following functions:<br>
+Implement a simple library managnment system in Java which has the following functions :<br>
- a)open an existing library in the directory (data is stored in a ser file).<br>
+ a) Open an existing library in the directory (data is stored in a ser file).<br>
- b)save a new/existing library in the directory and then exit the application<br>
+ b) Save a new/existing library in the directory and then exit the application<br>
- c)view all books in the library<br>
+ c) View all books in the library<br>
- d)add books to an existing libary(if there are no existing library, this book can be saved to a new library on (b))<br>
+ d) Add books to an existing libary(if there are no existing library, this book can be saved to a new library on (b))<br>

 #### Run Instructions
-no form of dependency is required for installation.
+No form of dependency is required for installation.
 Assuming that you have a code editor with java installed,

-clone the repository by typing into your terminal: <br>
+clone the repository by typing into your terminal : <br>
 git clone https://github.com/jia-hern/JavaLibrarySer.git

-to run this file, find MainSystem.java, right click on MainSystem.java and select Run.
+To run this file, find MainSystem.java, right click on MainSystem.java and select Run.